High-Performance Tensor Contraction without Transposition

 BLIS was shown to achieve performance within a few percentage points of widely-used alternatives such as OpenBLAS \cite{openblas1,openblas2} and within 10\% of MKL on similar processors \cite{blis1,blis2}.
-The TTDT approach was implemented in our benchmarks by the TTT algorithm of the MATLAB Tensor Toolbox v2.6 \cite{ttoolbox} in MATLAB R2016b, with an additional call to the MATLAB {\tt permute} function to return the $\mathscr{C}$ tensor to the proper layout (the layout of the output $\mathscr{C}$ in the TTT algorithm is always the matricized form $\tilde{\mathscr{C}}_{IJ}$).
+The TTGT approach was implemented in our benchmarks by the TTT algorithm of the MATLAB Tensor Toolbox v2.6 \cite{ttoolbox} in MATLAB R2016b, with an additional call to the MATLAB {\tt permute} function to return the $\mathscr{C}$ tensor to the proper layout (the layout of the output $\mathscr{C}$ in the TTT algorithm is always the matricized form $\tilde{\mathscr{C}}_{IJ}$).

 In each performance graph, the $y$-axis runs from zero to the theoretical peak performance for one core of the processor, expressed in GFLOPs or GFLOPs/core for multi-core results, running at the maximum Turbo Boost frequency.
 Since the Turbo Boost feature of newer Intel processors can produce highly dynamic performance properties, we attempted to control for this effect by running all of the experiments in our suite twice, and then reporting the numbers from the second run.
 This process should cause the processor to heat up sufficiently to bring the frequency down to a stable value.